nspcc-dev/neo-go/README.md

 ### Building

-To build NeoGo you need Go 1.17+ and `make`:
+Building NeoGo requires Go 1.17+ and `make`:

 ```
-make build
+make
 ```

 The resulting binary is `bin/neo-go`.
+Notice that using some random revision from the `master` branch is not recommended (it can have any number of incompatibilities and bugs depending on the development stage), please use tagged released versions.

 #### Building on Windows